Pieter de Villiers (University of Pretoria)

 Denis Garagić is a Chief Scientist in the Sensor Processing and Exploitation (SPX) group under BAE Systems Technology Solutions.
 He is a key innovator, guiding SPX’s creation of cognitive computing solutions that provide machine intelligence and anticipatory intelligence to solve challenges across any domain for multiple United States Department of Defense customers including DARPA, the services, and the intelligence community.
 Denis has 20 years of experience in the areas of autonomous cooperative control for unmanned vehicles; game theory for distributed and hierarchical multilevel decision-making, agent-based modeling and simulation; artificial intelligence and machine learning for multi-sensor data fusion, complex scene understanding, motion activity pattern learning and prediction, learning communications signal behavior, speech recognition and automated text generation.
 Denis has been a Technical Review Authority, Principal Investigator, or Research Lead on numerous Department of Defense programs.
 He has written a number of journal articles and conference papers, with several patents in applied controls for autonomous robotics and generic machine learning inference with applications to streaming data processing.
 He received his B.S. and M.S.
 (Mechanical Engineering & Technical Cybernetics; Applied Mathematics) degrees from The Czech Technical University, Prague, Czech Republic, and his Ph.D. in Mechanical Engineering – System Dynamics & Controls from The Ohio State University.
 Denis also received an Executive Certificate in Strategy & Innovation from the MIT Sloan School of Management.

-Stefano Coraluppi received the BS degree in Electrical Engineering and Mathematics from Carnegie Mellon University, Pittsburgh PA in 1990, and MS and PhD degrees in Electrical Engineering from the University of Maryland, College Park MD in 1992 and 1997.
-He has held research staff positions at ALPHATECH Inc. in Burlington MA (1997-2002), the NATO Undersea Research Centre (NURC) in La Spezia, Italy (2002-2010), and Compunetix Inc. in Monroeville PA (2010-2014).
-Since 2014, he is a Principal Scientist at Systems & Technology Research (STR) in Woburn MA.
-Dr. Coraluppi’s research interests include multi-target tracking, multi-sensor data fusion, distributed detection and estimation, and optimal and stochastic control.
-He is Technical Editor for Target Tracking and Multisensor Systems for the IEEE Transactions on Aerospace and Electronic Systems, Area Editor for Tracking and Associate Editor-in-Chief for the ISIF Journal of Advances in Information Fusion, Secretary and Member of the Board of the International Society of Information Fusion, and a Senior Member of IEEE.
-He served as General Co-chair for FUSION 2006 and Technical/Program Co-chair for FUSION 2014-2016, and will serve as Technical Co-Chair of Fusion 2018.
-He lectures regularly for the NATO Science and Technology Organization.
+Stefano Coraluppi is a Chief Scientist at Systems & Technology Research (STR).
+He received the BS degree in Electrical Engineering and Mathematics from Carnegie Mellon University in 1990, and MS and PhD degrees in Electrical Engineering from the University of Maryland in 1992 and 1997.
+He has held research staff positions at ALPHATECH Inc. (1997-2002), the NATO Undersea Research Centre (2002-2010), Compunetix Inc. (2010-2014), and STR (since 2014).
+His research interests include multi-target tracking, multi-sensor data fusion, distributed detection and estimation, and optimal and stochastic control.
+He is Technical Editor for Target Tracking and Multisensor Systems and Associate Editor-in-Chief for the IEEE Transactions on Aerospace and Electronic Systems, and Editor-in-Chief for the ISIF Journal of Advances in Information Fusion.
+He serves on the IEEE AESS Board of Governors and the ISIF Board of Directors.
+He served as General Co-chair for FUSION 2006, Technical/Program Co-chair for FUSION 2014-2016 and 2018, and Awards Co-Chair for FUSION 2019.

 Nageswara Rao (ORNL)